ag-grid/react-data-grid/podcast-player/README.md

         toEqual("https://eviltester.com")
 ```

-One advantage of using CSS Selectors with AG Grid is that it has a 'theme' concept, which means that many of the CSS Selectors remain stable in order to avoid breaking existing styling themes for the grid.
-We are at risk of AG Grid changing between versions for any locators we choose which do not use elements that are styled by a theme.
+One advantage of using CSS Selectors with AG Grid is that it has a 'theme' concept, which means that many of the CSS Selectors remain stable in order to avoid breaking existing styling themes.
+We are at risk of AG Grid changing between versions, if we use locators which are not used in theme styling.

 ## Abstraction Layers